 Salford

 § This page gives an overview of the Salford local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Salford lies west of Manchester, with a landscape shaped by the River Irwell and the Manchester Ship Canal.
 Salford Quays is a major landmark, home to The Lowry arts complex, Imperial War Museum North, and MediaCityUK.
 The wider district includes parks such as Buile Hill Park, Worsley’s historic village with its canal network, and Chat Moss, an expanse of lowland peat bog rich in wildlife.
 From riverside developments to greenbelt countryside, Salford blends historic waterways with modern culture and industry.

-The administrative boundary of Salford can be viewed on OpenStreetMap: District Boundary of Salford.
+The administrative boundary of Salford can also be viewed on OpenStreetMap: District Boundary of Salford.

 Key Facts about Salford